mikietechie/gocurrenciesapi/README.md

 Instead of runnig all my services from one `docker-compose.yml` file, I will have to use an infinitely scalable MongoDB, Redis and Postgres service provided by a good cloud service provider.
 (Yandex Cloud, VK Cloud, AWS, Google Cloud, Alibaba, Microsoft Azure e.t.c).
 Truth be told we all hate these giant tech companies but we can't do without them.
 (Thanks to Microsoft Github, Vs Code, Google Go, Yandex, Sberbank and Ubuntu) I was able to create this project.

 To make the system more efficient we might try to implement what is called database sharding.
-To add more spice we can deploy our service at different Geo Locations and use a giant reverse proxy.
+To add more spice we can deploy our service at different geo Locations and use a giant reverse proxy.
 We can also use something called Kubernites to launch multiple instances of our server according to usage demand.

-Once I do this I will lose a lot of money to these big tech companies, and I will introduce a lot of complexity to my innocent app, I might even have to end up hiring a Devops Engineer, and an Accountant to handle my Cloud Service Provide invoices and taxes.
+Once I do this, I will lose a lot of money to these big tech companies, and I will introduce a lot of complexity to my innocent app, I might even have to end up hiring a Devops Engineer, and an Accountant to handle my Cloud Service invoices and taxes.
 I will go broke, then they will look for me, find me and ask to sell my properties, unfortunately I do not own any properties except for my precious laptop Lenovo 7th Gen, 16Gb Ram, 1Tb SSD (It's a beast.
 I got it as a gift from my former boss), then they will find my dad who still has custody over me and sell his mansion located in a porche surbub in Southern Africa where I come from.

 ## Challenges faced